-In the era of mobile Internet, mobile phones have become standard in everyone's life.
-All kinds of apps are installed on these mobile phones and provide various services, which have completely changed our lives.
+In the era of mobile Internet, mobile phones have become the standard equipment of everyone's life.
+Various apps are installed in these mobile phones, which provide various services and completely change our lives.
 Everyone should have used positioning services.
 For example, many people install mobile phone positioning software for children or the elderly to prevent the elderly and children from getting lost.
 This will be applied to positioning technology.
 This technology provides auxiliary support for many application services.

-Some people will hire hackers to use "location" technology to track and locate relevant people, violating the privacy of others!
-So what exactly is the principle of this technology?
-How to use this technology to quickly locate the location of others?
-Today, we will use the content of this article to explain in detail the "principle and implementation of mobile phone positioning"!
+Some people will hire hackers to use "location" technology to track and locate relevant people, violating other people's privacy!
+So what is the principle of this technology?
+How to use this technology to quickly locate other people's location?
+Today we will use the content of this article to give you a detailed explanation of "the principle and implementation of mobile phone positioning"!

-Now there are 6 kinds of large-scale positioning technologies, which are divided into two categories
+There are 6 types of large-scale positioning technologies currently in use, which are divided into two categories

 Satellite positioning: including GPS, AGPS, Glonass, Beidou.